Historical Toilets

 Delphic Greece

-Delphi, in Greece northwest of Athens, was a religious center for two millenia, from 1600 BC until 395 AD.
-By 1600 BC a shrine had been erected for Gaia, the Mother Goddess of west Asia, Then the myth held that the office of Oracle was held by the goddesses Themis and Phoebe.
+Delphi, in Greece northwest of Athens, was a religious center for two millenia, from 1600 BCE until 395 CE.
+By 1600 BCE a shrine had been erected for Gaia, the Mother Goddess of west Asia, Then the myth held that the office of Oracle was held by the goddesses Themis and Phoebe.
 Later, the site was believed to be sacred to Poseidon, the deity of earthquakes known as "Earth-Shaker".
-During the Greek Dark Ages (11th-9th century BC), the temple was turned over to Apollo.
+During the Greek Dark Ages (11th-9th century BCE), the temple was turned over to Apollo.

 The Sanctum Sanctorum, the Holiest of Holies, was at the opposite end, nearest the viewpoint in this picture.
 This was where the Oracle of Delphi sat on a tripod above a crevasse that emitted ethylene gas leading to the Oracle's strange mental states.